Senran Kagura: Bon Appétit!: Plot

-Development
+Development and release

 Downloadable content (DLC), the "Gessen x Hebijo DLC pack", is available.
 It provides extra levels (dishes to create) and a free soundtrack app that features songs from the game.

+The game was released for PlayStation Vita on November 11, 2014 for North America, and on November 12, 2014 for Europe.
+An enhanced version for Microsoft Windows titled Senran Kagura: Bon Appétit! - Full Course was released on November 10, 2016.

 Reception

 Senran Kagura: Bon Appétit! received "mixed or average" reviews according to review aggregator Metacritic.